1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How long does a flare last?

-Can diet fix ulcerative colitis?
+Is diet a cure to ulcerative colitis?

-What's the difference between 5-ASA and biologics?
+So what is the difference between 5-ASA and biologics?

-How often do I need a colonoscopy?
+How frequently do I have to do a colonoscopy?

 Related Blogs